 We disaggregate our revenue from contracts with customers by customer, contract type, as well as whether the Company acts as prime contractor or subcontractor.
 We believe these categories best depict how the nature, amount, timing and uncertainty of our revenue and cash flows are affected by economic factors.
 The following series of tables present our revenue disaggregated by these categories:

-Revenue by customer was as follows (in thousands):
+Revenue by customer for the three months ended December 31, 2023 and 2022 was as follows (in thousands):